-It is held that the claimant was discharged for misconduct connected with the work, within the meaning of Section 8-1003 of the Labor and Employment Article Maryland Code Annotated, Title 8, Section 1003.
-The claimant is disqualified from receiving benefits from the week beginning September 5, 2010 and the four weeks immediately following.
+It is held that the claimant was discharged for gross misconduct connected with the work, within the meaning of Maryland Code Annotated, Labor and Employment Article, Title 8, Section 1002.
+The claimant is disqualified from receiving benefits from the week beginning December 1, 2013 and until the claimant becomes re-employed, earns at least twenty five times their weekly benefit amount and thereafter becomes unemployed through no fault of their own.